websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Bold

-Bold is used sparingly in the documentation.
-Why is this?
-Because too much bold is distracting.
+Bold is used sparingly in the documentation, because too much bold is distracting.
 The reader's eye is drawn to bold text more than to anything else.
-All the headings are bold anyway, so we don't want to use it very much in the body text itself.
-There is one place where we want to use bold: field Lists.
+All the headings are bold, so we don't want to use it very much in the body text itself.
+There is one place where we use bold: field Lists.

 When explaining a form that users can fill out, use bold for the field names.